dendroenydris/entity-resolution-pipeline/README.md

 traverse these connections, updating values as we explore and contributing to the organization of clusters in the final results.

-The code for clustering is available in the file named `clustering.py`, and the resulting CSV file is located in the `results` folder under the name `clustering_results`.
+>The code for clustering is available in the file named `clustering.py`, and the resulting CSV will be exported to a local `results` folder under
+>the name `clustering_results`.

 ## Data Parallel Entity Resolution Pipeline (Part 3)